FSV-ETTI/FB5RSSBot/README.md

 ### Modifications

-To change the RSS Feeds,you'll need to change the strings in the string_collection.rb class.
+To change the RSS Feeds, you'll need to change the strings in the string_collection.rb class.
 Additionally you'll need to change the constant ALL_FEED in main.rb which is used to check if a new message was posted in the feed.

 ```ALL_FEED = 'CUSTOM_URL'.freeze```